ali322/rn-storage/API.md

 #### set(value)

-set the record of entity(existed in object entity only)
+set the record of entity(object entity only)

 | Name | Type | Description |
 | :--- | :--- | :--- |